PEER SUPPORT SPECIALIST/ CERTIFIED RECOVERY MENTOR - WASHINGTON COUNTY

 Licensure/Certification: Oregon Health Authority (OHA) Peer Support Specialist (PSS) certification and ACCBO Certified Recovery Mentor (CRM) certification is required but may be applied for within 1 month of hire.
 This position requires at least 2 years of addiction recovery.

 Valid Oregon Driver’s License and proof of automobile insurance required.
-Reliable transportation necessary.
+Have reliable transportation preferred.

 - Strong written and verbal communication skills.